gopawe/translator_openai/README.md

 Key Entry Points:
 - **Translate** - same as the `translate` this method is used to translate a text from one language to another.
 - **Detect** - same as `detect` this method can be used to detect the language of a given text or string of characters.
+- **Detect and Translate** - same as `detectTranslate` this method can be used to detect a language of a given text or string of characters and then translate to another language.

 ## Installation